omar0ali/nvim-lazy/README.md

 I would like to thank the creators of the following video tutorials, as they played a crucial role in guiding me through the setup process and making it a smooth experience:

 1. [Typecraft: Lazy Vim Setup](https://www.youtube.com/watch?v=zHTeCSVAFNY)
     - The [neovim-for-newbs](https://github.com/cpow/neovim-for-newbs) GitHub repository was helpful in implementing the configurations.
-Sharing these resources for those interested in a similar setup!"
+Sharing these resources for those interested in a similar setup!

 2. [ThePrimeagen: Packer Setup](https://www.youtube.com/watch?v=w7i4amO_zaE)
     - Using Packer plugin manager.